 Our next Legendary is Giratina and is the 3rd between Dialga & Palkia.
 Being a Ghost/Dragon, Giratina was the one that I instantly wanted because of its scary appearance and cool moves it gets (including its signature move, Shadow Force).
 Definitely one of my favorites from the 4th Generation.

-However that’s now where it ends, Giratina becomes the post child for Platimum AND it gets a new form in its Origin Forme (the snake-like one).
-While there’s not a lot of major differences between the two, Origin Forme was cause by the Platinum-only new area, the Distortion World.
+However that’s not where it ends, Giratina becomes the poster child for Platimum AND it gets a new form in its Origin Forme (the snake-like variant).
+While there’s not a lot of major differences between the two, Origin Forme was caused by the Platinum-only new area, the Distortion World.
 Outside of that, the only way you can get that form is through a Griseous Orb held on Giratina’s Altered Forme (the main one).
 Overall, it’s a pretty awesome Pokemon overall!